March 14

 Lake Sharon

+You won’t have to travel far to cast your line into the waters of Lake Sharon.
+This reservoir is located just six minutes from Corinth.
+Here, you will find a beautiful, tranquil setting perfect for a family day out and abundant fish to catch.
 You have a high chance of reeling in a wide variety of bass, which includes striped, largemouth, and smallmouth.
 Redear sunfish, bluegill, and blue catfish also proliferate in Lake Sharon.
-If you’re on the hunt for both catfish and bass, you’ll want to visit this lovely locale in the early spring.
+If you’re hunting for catfish and bass, you’ll want to visit this lovely locale in the early spring.

 Tags